yasskin/meal-tracker-annotated/README.md

-*Objective*: The application creates and edits new instances of a model. | X *Objective*: The app allows you to view a list of foods logged with name, details, and calories. | X *Objective*: The app allows you to filer foods based on their calories (500+ or less than 500). | X *Objective*: Dependencies are managed with npm and Bower. | X *Objective*: The app includes a gulp-based asset pipeline with a development server. | X *Objective*: The code meets standards from previous weeks. | X *Objective*: Files follow the naming convention of feature.type.ts. | X
+*Objective*: The application creates and edits new instances of a model. | X *Objective*: The app allows you to view a list of foods logged with name, details, and calories. | X *Objective*: The app allows you to filer foods based on their calories (500+ or less than 500). | X *Objective*: Build dependencies are managed with npm and front-end dependencies with Bower. | X *Objective*: The app includes a gulp-based asset pipeline with a development server. | X *Objective*: The code meets standards from previous weeks. | X *Objective*: Files follow the naming convention of feature.type.ts. | X